 Interviewer: Tell us a little about your upbringing and your family.

 Bruce Hodes (Author): I was born in Camden, New Jersey.
-We moved to Chicago because my mom went to social work school at George Williams College (now Aurora University).I lived there until I met my wife, Leslie.
+We moved to Chicago because my mom went to social work school at George Williams College (now Aurora University).I lived there until I met my ex-wife, Leslie.
 A couple years after we got married Leslie, my stepdaughter, Lauren, and I moved to Oak Park for the public schools.
 I have some famous relatives.
-My Great Grandfather Edward Steichen, the #2 photographer of 20th century, is known for his “Family of Man” Exhibit.
-My Great Uncle, Carl Sandburg, is an american Poet Lincoln Scholar.
+My great grandfather, Edward Steichen, the #2 photographer of 20th century, is known for his “Family of Man” Exhibit.
+My Great Uncle, Carl Sandburg, is an American Poet Lincoln Scholar.
 And my grandma, Dr. Marie Calderone is a founder/pioneer of Planned Parenthood.

 I: What is your least favorite and favorite quality about yourself?

 A: I dislike the way frustration makes me unable to deal with obstacles.
 I love my ability to grasp situations quickly.

 I: What are you most proud of accomplishing so far in your life?